mathhhys/softcodes-vs-code/docs/docs/setup/configuration.md

 ## Self-hosting an open-source model

-For many cases, either Continue will have a built-in provider or the API you use will be OpenAI-compatible, in which case you can use the "openai" provider and change the "baseUrl" to point to the server.
+For many cases, either Softcodes will have a built-in provider or the API you use will be OpenAI-compatible, in which case you can use the "openai" provider and change the "baseUrl" to point to the server.

 However, if neither of these are the case, you will need to wire up a new LLM object.
 Learn how to do this [here](#defining-a-custom-llm-provider).